nyffchanium/argoclima-integration/readme.md

 [-] _not supported by the device_\
 [x] _not implemented_

+\* No idea whether that actually works.
+Could be that the remote would have to be in this mode as well for it to send values.
+Not tested.
-\* this only affects the value displayed on the device and the webinterface
+\*\* This only affects the value displayed on the device and the webinterface.

 ## Installation